Filters Filters — How Pool Filters Work: Sand, Cartridge & DE Filter Guide

 Cartridge Filter Maintenance

 Rotate between two sets of cartridges for best results.
 When pressure rises 8-10 PSI, remove cartridges and rinse with a garden hose from outside in.
 Monthly, soak cartridges overnight in a cartridge cleaner solution to remove oils and embedded debris.
-Replace cartridges annually or when the pleated fabric becomes gray or damaged.
+Replace cartridge elements every 2-5 years, or sooner if the pleated fabric becomes gray, torn, or damaged.

 Diatomaceous Earth (DE) Filters